Developments in Methodology

-The department is a leading centre of expertise in social research methodology with particular strengths in survey research methodology, particularly focused upon measurement and data collection, secondary analysis of cross-sectional, multilevel and longitudinal datasets, qualitative methodology, social simulation, statistical modelling, methodological integration, virtual methods, and new technologies for social research.
-There is a special interest in the use of mixed methods, methodological triangulation, and methodological marriages and issues of cross-national comparative research.
+The department is a leading centre of expertise in social research methodology with particular strengths in survey research methodology, secondary analysis of cross-sectional, multilevel and longitudinal datasets, qualitative methodology, social simulation, statistical modelling, methodological integration, virtual methods, and new technologies for social research.
+There is a special interest in the use of mixed methods, methodological triangulation, and the methodological integration and issues of cross-national comparative research.

-This work is integrated through its specialist advanced methodology centres, including CRESS, the Centre for Research on Simulation in the Social Sciences, directed by Prof. Nigel Gilbert and CAQDAS, the ESRC-funded Computer-Assisted Qualitative Data Analysis Networking Project, directed by Prof. Nigel Fielding (co-director Emeritus Prof. Ray Lee, Royal Holloway University of London.
+This work is integrated through its specialist advanced methodology centres, including CRESS, the Centre for Research on Simulation in the Social Sciences, directed by Prof. Nigel Gilbert and CAQDAS, the Computer-Assisted Qualitative Data Analysis Networking Project, directed by Prof. Nigel Fielding.

 Thus, members of the group are closely involved in methodological research in fields such as the development of social simulation methodology, the improvement of social measurement in social survey research and the dissemination of good practice, and analysis of the use made by researchers of qualitative data analysis software.